-Sometimes sites are kind enough to tag these posts as “sponsored,” but they are not always required to and may be indistinguishable from the real thing.
-They may contain links back to product pages, or simply contain commonly searched keywords that are associated with a brand or product that the company wants to promote.
+Sometimes sites are kind enough to tag these posts as “sponsored,” but they are not always required to do so.
+You can’t always tell.
+They may contain links back to product pages, which are more obvious.
+They may simply contain commonly searched keywords that are associated with a brand or product that the company wants to promote.

 Help Sciworthy stay impartial

 The good news is, we are a non-profit.
-So, you help us avoid having to run ads by donating to us one time or joining our Patreon community.
+So, you help us avoid having to run ads or appeal to emotion by donating to us one time or joining our Patreon community.
 No donation is too small.
 You get free stuff for helping us out.